Dr Saumya Reni

 Teaching

-Saumya is an Associate fellow of the Higher Education Academy with over 10 years of experience at leading academic institutions nationally and internationally, teaching students from various social and cultural backgrounds.
+Dr. Reni is a Senior Lecturer in the School of Computer Science and Engineering at the University of Westminster with a decade of experience delivering high-quality, research-informed education across undergraduate and postgraduate programs.
+An Associate Fellow of the Higher Education Academy (AFHEA), her teaching is defined by its strong technical foundation and cross-disciplinary application.
 She is experienced in dealing with students of different level from Foundation year (Level 3) to MSc/Meng (Level 7) as well as in mentoring and supervising academic projects and research.
 She has won ‘Outstanding Teacher ‘staff appreciation award by the Students’ Union, University of Westminster.

 Research